 Skill #1: Adaptability #

-One of the biggest challenges you'll face when building a product is managing the different types of personalities that exist on your team.
+One of the biggest challenges you'll face when building a product is managing the relationships and balancing the different types of personalities that exist on your team.
 You could also be working together with a multi-national team, spread across the globe.

-Being able to adapt quickly to different ways of collaboration, asynchronous communication, and various types of teamwork, yet still efficiently get the job done, is one of the essential skills you’ll need to improve the performance of your team.
+Being able to adapt quickly to different ways of collaboration, asynchronous communication, and various types of collaboration tools, yet still efficiently get the job done, is one of the essential leadership skills you’ll need to improve the performance of your team.

 Skill #2: Willingness to change #